House Tour

 After (August’s Nursery)

 The crib, paint, and furniture layout remained the same, but it was updated through fabric choices (I sewed the curtains and crib skirt), and a new, more boyish dresser.
-Now August gets read to in the rocker, and it remains a favorite spot.
+The rocker remained a favorite spot.

 Eleanor’s Bedroom